back to Jitbit Blog home About this blog

 SSO gets people in.
 But who creates and removes those user accounts in the first place?
 That's where SCIM comes in.

-SCIM (System for Cross-domain Identity Management) is a protocol that automatically syncs user accounts between your identity provider (Azure AD, Okta, etc.) and your help desk.
-When a new employee joins the company in your HR system, a help desk account is created automatically — with the right department, role, and permissions.
-When someone leaves, their account is deactivated instantly.
+SCIM (System for Cross-domain Identity Management) is a protocol that automatically syncs user accounts between your identity provider (Azure AD, Okta, etc.) and your support system.
+When a new employee joins the company in your HR system, their account is created automatically — with the right department, role, and permissions.
+When someone leaves, access is deactivated instantly.

-Without SCIM, your IT team is manually creating help desk accounts, assigning departments, and — worse — forgetting to remove access for terminated employees.
+Without SCIM, your IT team is manually creating accounts, assigning departments, and — worse — relying on someone to remove access for terminated employees.
 For a 200-person company with 15% annual turnover, that's 30+ manual account operations per year that someone has to remember to do.
 At 2,000 people, it's unmanageable.

 What SCIM handles automatically:

-If your internal help desk doesn't support SCIM, you're choosing to do manually what your identity provider already automates everywhere else.
+If your support tool doesn't handle SCIM, you're choosing to do manually what your identity provider already automates everywhere else.
 Jitbit Helpdesk supports SCIM provisioning with all major identity providers out of the box.

 3. Automation rules